 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 US Bank (OH) had $3.48 billion in non-current loans and owned real-estate with $42.81 billion in equity and loan loss allowances on hand to cover it.
 This gives US Bank (OH) a Texas Ratio of 8.12% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for US Bank (OH) held steady from 8.01% as of December 31, 2012 to 8.12% as of December 31, 2013, resulting in a negative change of 1.41%.
-This indicates that the balance sheet and financial strength for US Bank (OH) has held steady in recent periods.
+The Texas Ratio for US Bank (OH) experienced no significant changes from 8.01% as of December 31, 2012 to 8.12% as of December 31, 2013, resulting in a negative change of 1.41%.
+This indicates that the balance sheet and financial strength for US Bank (OH) has had no significant changes in recent periods.